-- I. REVIEW OF CONSOLIDATED STATEMENT OF INCOME FOR THE PERIOD ENDING DECEMBER 31, 2020 VS. DECEMBER 31, 2019 - Consolidated net income after tax.
-Philippine Realty and Holdings Corporation posted net income after tax of ₱40 Million for the 12 months ended December 31, 2020 compared to ₱485 Million net income after tax for the same period last year.
+1. Consolidated net income after tax.
+Philippine Realty and Holdings Corporation posted net income after tax of P40 Million for the 12 months ended December

+31, 2020 compared to ₱485 Million net income after tax for the same period last year.
 The decrease in the Company's profitability is explained below.

-Sales of real estate.
+- 1. Sales of real estate.
 Sales of real estate decreased by ₱810 Million or by 75% for the 12 months ended December 31, 2020 compared to the sales of real estate for the same period in 2019.
-Sales of real estate pertains to units sold at Skyline and SkyVillas Towers located in Quezon City, and at Icon Plaza located in Bonifacio Global City.

-- 2. Rental income was steady in spite of COVID 19 pandemic, reflecting an increase of ₱18 Million or an increase of 36% compared to last year. - 3.
+Sales of real estate pertains to units sold at Skyline and SkyVillas Towers located in Quezon City, and at Icon Plaza located in Bonifacio Global City. - 2.
+Rent.
+Rental income was steady in spite of COVID 19 pandemic, reflecting an increase of ₱18 Million or an increase of 36% compared to last year. - 3.
+Interest income.
+The decrease of 7% was due to lower interest collected from buyers and from short term investments. - 4.
 Commission Income.
-This item was lower by 22% compared to 2019 due to the pandemic. - 4.
+This item was lower by 22% compared to 2019 due to the pandemic. - 5.
 Other income.
 Other income for the twelve months ended December 31, 2020 decreased by ₱386 Million or by 55% compared to the twelve months ended December 31, 2019.
 Other income consists largely of Gain on fair value changes on investment properties.
 Gain on fair value decreased by ₱260 Million or by 48% as the increase in the fair value of Investment properties, consisting of commercial, office and storage condominium units for lease as well as parking units for lease located in the PSEC (Tektite Towers) and at the Icon Plaza located in BGC, was not as large as the Gain on fair value recorded in 2019.

 - 1) Cost of real estate sold.
-In terms of percentage to Sales of real estate, Cost of real estate sold decreased to 48% in 2020, whereas it was at 52% of Sales of real estate for the same period in 2019. - 2) General and administrative expenses.
-General and administrative expenses decreased by ₱216 Million or by 42%, accounted for by the ₱114 Million decrease in Commissions and Selling expenses; and a decrease by ₱140 Million in impairment losses.
+In terms of percentage to Sales of real estate, Cost of real estate sold decreased to 48% in 2020, whereas it was at 52% of Sales of real estate for the same period in 2019. - Cost of service.
+The increase of 15% was due to the recognition of Depreciation Expense in compliance with the new accounting standards on leases. - 2) General and administrative expenses.
+General and administrative expenses decreased by ₱216 Million or by 42%, accounted for by the ₱114 Million decrease in Commissions and Selling expenses; and a decrease by ₱140 Million in impairment losses. - 3) Finance cost.
+The ₱20 Million increase in Finance Cost was due to the decision of the Parent Company to charge finance costs to current operations for projects that have been deferred as a result of the pandemic, for conservatism. - 4) Equity in net loss of associates.
+The 65% increase was due to the increase in Net loss from operations of an associate company of the Parent Company.